mafayto/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+Hi, I am Marco.
+I am a Sociology and Demography PhD candidate at Penn State University.
 I am interested in gender, health, work, time use, and development.
-My research focuses mainly on how different gender norms across contexts affect the way women's bargaining power influences different dimensions of wellbeing: health, income, employment, time use, etc. My work is situated geographically in South Asia and Latin America.
+My research focuses mainly on how different gender norms across contexts affect the way women's bargaining power influences different dimensions of wellbeing: health, income, employment, time use, among other variables.
+My work is situated geographically in South Asia and Latin America.
+You